diasurgical/devilution/Packaging/pi/README.txt

 # How To Install:
  - Extract the files in the archive.
  - Install libsdl2 libsdl2-mixer libsdl2-ttf
- - Copy diabdat.mpq from your CD, or GoG install folder, to the DevilutionX install folder; Make sure it is all lowercase.
+ - Copy diabdat.mpq from your CD (or GoG install folder) to the DevilutionX install folder.
+Make sure it is all lowercase.
  - Run ./devilutionx

 # Raspberry Pi performance
  - This build is compiled for Raspbian Stretch
  - For the best experience set upscale=0 in diablo.ini and set the system resolution to 640x480
- - Alternatly you can enable experimental GL-drivers via raspi-config for upscaling support
+ - Alternately you can enable experimental GL-drivers via raspi-config for upscaling support

 # Multiplayer
- - TCP/IP only requires the host to expose port 6112
+ - TCP/IP requires the host to expose port 6112.

 All games are encrypted and password protected.